eckz/bevy_flair/README.md

   - If you want to use any fancy macro to spawn your bevy UI elements, or if you want to do it in a manual way, it should not matter, it should work the same way.
 - Define a default style.
   - By default, if a property is not defined, such property will not be modified.
 This means that is up to the author to set up fallback styling if it's needed.
+  - There is support for `initial` values, which sets the Bevy's default value, but it's not the default behaviour.
 - Support all css features / properties.
   - CSS is a vast specification, so there are plenty of features that might not make sense to support.
 - Being consistent with the css standard.